kapasrilakshmi075/Task-1-Data-Cleaning-Netflix/README.md

-# Task 1: Data Cleaning and Preprocessing - Netflix Dataset
+# Task 1: Data Cleaning and Preprocessing – Netflix Dataset

 ## 📌 Project Overview

-This project focuses on cleaning and preprocessing the Netflix Titles dataset using Microsoft Excel.
-The objective was to improve data quality by handling missing values, removing duplicates, standardizing formats, and preparing the dataset for further analysis.
+This project was completed as part of the **DataX Labs Data Analytics Internship**.
+The objective was to clean and preprocess the Netflix dataset to improve data quality and prepare it for further analysis and visualization.

 ---